unixorn/works-with-home-assistant/Contributing.md

 First and foremost, thanks for the help, I appreciate all of the contributions, and the list wouldn't be nearly as complete without them.
 You may add to the list by submitting a pull request or adding a link in an issue.

+Also, please feel free to add entries for things that _don't_ work - just be clear why they didn't work in the notes.
+We want to warn fellow users off before they buy something crappy.

 ## Entry Guidelines

 ### General